How To Successfully Work From Home

 Socialize

-Don’t just limit yourself to straight up work meetings.
-After hours video conferencing for a happy hour with your coworkers or your network can be good for your soul.
+Don’t limit interactions to just work meetings.
+Organize after-hours video conferences for a virtual happy hour with coworkers or your professional network.
+Socializing, even virtually, can be beneficial for your mental health.

 Tagged ,